-Applicants can apply for grants to a maximum of \$2,000.
-Preference may be given to applications that show self-help, i.e. self-generated funds, donations-in-kind and other revenue.
+Applicants can apply for grants to a maximum of \$5,000.
+Preference may be given to applications that show self-help, i.e., self-generated funds, donations-in-kind and other revenue.
 A maximum of one application will be accepted from an Active SPRA member.

-Efforts will not be funded retroactively.
+Initiatives will not be funded retroactively.
+Any initiative that has begun prior to the application deadline will not be considered.
 Applicants can only receive one SPRA Member's Initiative Grant per initiative each year.

-Please note, new initiatives are encouraged as the Grant is not able to provide sustainable delivery funds.
+New initiatives are encouraged as the Grant is not able to provide sustainable delivery funds.
 Previously funded opportunities will receive a lower priority due to the availability of funds in the Grant.